 Figure 1: Concentrations of the hydroxyl (OH) radical during the measurement campaign with the FAGE measurements represented by red diamonds (one-minute averages) and the model predictions in blue (see text).
 Note that the large blue diamonds indicate the demarcation between different periods shown in Table 1.

-Figure 2: Concentrations of the hydroperoxy (HO2) radical during the measurement campaign with the FAGE measurements represented by red diamonds (one-minute averages) and , the model predictions in blue (see text).
+Figure 2: Concentrations of the hydroperoxy (HO2) radical during the measurement campaign with the FAGE measurements represented by red diamonds (one-minute averages) and the model predictions in blue (see text).
 Note that the large blue diamonds indicate the demarcation between different periods shown in Table 1.

 Few measurements exist in the literature with which to compare our results.
 HOX radicals were measured in a classroom with natural ventilation in an urban environment,34 as well as in a classroom in a suburban area in a low energy consumption building with mechanical ventilation.35 The photolysis of HONO produced peak concentrations of 1.4 x 106 of OH and 3.7 x 107 molecule cm-3 of HO2 in the naturally ventilated classroom during sunlit periods.36 For the campaign in the mechanically ventilated classroom, maximum OH concentrations were observed during cleaning (3.5×106 molecule cm-3 and HO2 of up to 6.0×107 molecule cm-3), though these were for much higher O3 concentrations of 180 ppb compared to the study described here.35